NiamhG42/GameTools-Final-Project/README.md

   - Randomly selects between different formations
   - Places columns each time a game starts (code)
   - Doesn't use same formation twice in a row

+* Now instantiating "PointsBoosters" in caves via code

+* Now adding "PointsBoosters" to list in RaceManager when instantiated

+* Cave walls and floor are inactive when not racing through them

+* Placed Start/Finish Line and teleporters where they should be